Diabetes insipidus

 Overview

-Diabetes insipidus happens when fluid levels in the body are thrown out of balance.
-Often, a problem with a hormone called antidiuretic hormone (ADH) causes it.
-The body doesn't make enough ADH or doesn't properly respond to it.
-Diabetes insipidus is different from diabetes mellitus.
-Diabetes mellitus involves high blood sugar.
+Diabetes insipidus happens when fluid levels in the body are out of balance.
+Often, an issue with a hormone called antidiuretic hormone (ADH) causes it.
+The body either doesn't make enough ADH or doesn't respond to it as expected.
+There's no cure for diabetes insipidus, but treatment can ease symptoms.

 Symptoms

-Diabetes insipidus can cause adults to pass large amounts of pale urine.
-The disease also can cause extreme thirst.
+Diabetes insipidus can cause adults to pass large amounts of pale urine and be very thirsty.
 Babies or young children with diabetes insipidus may have heavy, wet diapers.
-They may wet the bed and have trouble sleeping.
-They also may have fever, vomiting, constipation, delayed growth or weight loss.
+These children may wet the bed and have fever, vomiting, trouble passing stool, slow growth or poor weight gain.

 Treatments

-There are different types of diabetes insipidus.
-Treatment varies by type.
+Treatment depends on the type of diabetes insipidus.
 Some people take a lab-made hormone to replace ADH.
-Others need care for a health problem that affects ADH or the body's response to it.
-In some cases, medicines can cause symptoms of diabetes insipidus.
-These may need to be stopped under a health care provider's care.
+Others need treatment for an issue that affects ADH or the body's response to it.
+If medicines cause diabetes insipidus, treatment may involve stopping the medicine under a healthcare professional's direction.